 If you inhibit the storage of cookies through the corresponding setting of your browser software, you may potentially not be able to make use of all of the offered functions of the website.

 If you disapprove of the anonymized storage and use of your data by Matomo, you can deactivate the storage.
 In this case an opt-out-cookie will be deposited in your browser that prevents Matomo from storing usage data.

 If you delete your cookies, the Matomo opt-out-cookie will also be deleted.
 If you visit our website again, you will have to utilize the opt-out-link again.

-6. Data protection notice for the use of Twitter
+7. Data protection notice for the use of social media

 We hereby prohibit the use of our contact information, published as a part of our duty to publish an imprint, for not expressly requested advertisement and information materials.
 The operators of the websites reserve the right to take legal action in the event of receiving non-solicited advertising material, possibly in the form of spam mails.

 In the following we will inform you, in terms of the General Data Protection Regulation (GDPR),